Get instant quote

 To minimize cost:

-• Design threads with a maximum length of up to three times the hole diameter.
+• Limit thread length to a maximum of three times the hole diameter.

 5. Use standard hole sized